fullstackjournalists/intro-to-coding-for-journalists/week3.md

 Fork and clone the week3-lab repository again, change the title and add links, content and images to make a bare-bones portfolio site about you and your work and interests.
 Make sure your new repository has a good name, like /yourname-portfolio.

 Commit changes and push frequently -- your grade is influenced by your commits and commit messages.
 If you make one big commit at the end, you will get a failing grade for the assignment.
-When you are ready, post the link to the Github Pages version of your site to our class Slack workspace in the #assignments channel.
+When you are ready, post the link to the Github Pages version of your site, and a link to your repository, to our class Slack workspace in the #assignments channel.
 Due by Week Four class time; you will show your work at the beginning of class.
 Impress us!